shonendumm/EIP712-meta-transactions/README.md

 Copy the deployed EsterToken contract address and paste it in the address here to verify the contract.
 `npx hardhat verify 0xE0427767282C793feb3896d048395ff543DBcAB2 --network rinkeby`

-If you encounter a ENOENT error while verifying, run: `npx hardhat clean` and then run the above verification command again.
+If you encounter a ENOENT error while verifying, run `npx hardhat clean` and then run the above verification command again.

 Optional: If you like, you can also verify the exchange contract, passing it the EsterToken contract address as an argument, e.g.:
 `npx hardhat verify 0xadd39d12aD9b8FFe3DCB48ac3822b94DD1308d2E --network rinkeby 0xE0427767282C793feb3896d048395ff543DBcAB2`

 After verification, go to rinkeby etherscan for the ESTR contract and transfer ESTER tokens to the Token Exchange contracy.
-Use Write Contract to transfer 500000000000000000000 (500 tokens) to the Exchange contract.
+Use Write Contract method to transfer 500000000000000000000 (500 tokens) to the Exchange contract.

-This is to give the Exchange some ESTR tokens in its pool, so that it can carry out user bid transactions.
+This is to give the Exchange some ESTR tokens, so that it can carry out user bid transactions.

-Copy the token exchange contract address and paste to "index.html" (line 151).
-This is so that our index.html webpage can sign and send to the Token Exchange contract.
+Copy the deployed token exchange contract address and paste to "index.html" (line 152).
+This is so that the index.html webpage can sign and send to the Token Exchange contract.
 Remember to save.

 Then, run the page server:
 `http-server`